huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

 ### Robotics

 Robots operate in a highly dynamic and ever-changing environment, making it impossible to predict what will happen next.
 Reinforcement Learning provides a considerable advantage in these scenarios to make the robots robust enough and help acquire complex behaviors adaptively in different scenarios.
+It aims to remove the need for time-consuming and tedious checks and replaces them with computer vision systems ensuring higher levels of quality control on the production assembly line.

 It aims to remove the need for time-consuming and tedious checks and replaces them with computer vision systems ensuring higher levels of quality control on the production assembly line.

 A wide variety of problems in robotics can be considered as problems related to reinforcement learning.
 Reinforcement learning enables a robot to autonomously discover an optimal behavior, through interactions with its environment.
 Instead of explicitly detailing the solution to a problem, the designer of a control task provides feedback in terms of a scalar objective function that measures the one-step performance of the robot.

 ## Task Variants